LukeFerris/origin-react-vertical-website/README.md

-// RULES:
-// The specification includes detail on all algorithms or logic required to fully implement the component.
-// New custom components have no props
-// There is a detailed sub specification for each new custom component.
-// Each new custom component has a sub specification containing the component name and fileName
-// Each new custom component is designed to have all UI, functionality and data included within the component
-// TrailingSignup is only suggested if HeroApp is in the specification
-// END RULES

-// To write a specification, choose which existing components you will use, which custom components (if any) you need to create and which order you will place the components.
+// To write a specification, choose which existing components you will use, which custom components (if any) you need to create and which order you will place the components on the page.
+// You will always choose the Main component, which is the page on which other components are placed.
 // Any functionality not available using existing components should be implemented as a single, self contained new custom component.
 This is because we currently have no way for components to safely communicate with each other.
 // Custom components are therefore forbidden from having input props - they must be entirely self sufficient.
+// Each compoment (including Main) should have a sub specification which a junior developer could use to code the component without further reference.
-// You should include in this specification a detailed sub specification for each custom component you require of at least three paragraphs per custom components - including the name of the component and the fileName such that it can be properly imported.
+// The sub specifications should have a clear fileName and component name so that the component can be properly imported

 // The existing components are:
+// Main: The main page component which hosts the other components.
+It is a template which must be completed by adding the other components that you need.
+The template file is: src/Main.js.
 // HeroApp: A hero image, a headline text, tag line and three point bullet list of key features.
 There is also an email sign up box.
 This component is perfect for landing / marketing pages requiring a sign up and must be placed at the top of the page.
 // HeroStandard: A hero image, headline text and tag line.
 Perfect as an introduction to non landing page sites where no signup box is required.
 // Fullbleedimage: A full page width image with no labelling, perfect for bringing products or features to life.